aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 The input variables are documented below in tables and YAML.

+!!! note
+    All input variables are enforced by a schema.
+If additional custom keys are desired, a key starting with an underscore `_`, will be ignored.

+!!! warning
+    Available features and variables may vary by platforms, refer to documentation on arista.com for specifics.

 ## Supported designs

 `eos_designs` supports multiple options such as L3LS-EVPN with 3-stage or 5-stage, L2LS and MPLS.
 The sections below highlight these 3 topologies, but you can extend `eos_designs` to support your own topology by using [`node_type_keys`](#node-type-customization) to create your own node type.